How to Get a Private Investigator License in Wyoming

 - Specialize in a niche for higher rates: Insurance fraud, corporate investigations, digital forensics, and skip tracing are high-demand specialties.
 Specialized PIs charge $75-$150/hour vs. $40-$60 for general surveillance work.

-- Budget approximately $1,500 for your Wyoming license: This includes $0 in application fees, $0 for the exam, and education costs.
+- Budget approximately $1,500 for your Wyoming license: This includes no application fee, no exam fee, and education costs.
 Once licensed, plan for $0 in renewal fees every 0 year.

 Frequently Asked Questions